 + Because I can't stand the idea of hurting somebody so that I can have something.
 I do not claim perfection in my fabric stash or wardrobe, but it is something that is always on my mind.

-+ Because placing strict restrictions on the type of fabric I allow myself to purchase means that, although my fabric is more expensive per yard, I don't spend a lot on fabric in a year.
++ Because placing strict restrictions on the type of fabric I allow myself to purchase means that, although my fabric is more expensive per yard, I don't spend a lot on fabric in a year and maintain a very small stash.

 + I am pretty minimal and live in a location that basically has one season.
 This means that the few clothes I do have never get a break and therefore need to be high quality.